I Can See for Miles: Recording

-Recorded in several separate sessions in studios across two continents, the recording of "I Can See for Miles" exemplifies the increasingly sophisticated studio techniques of rock bands in the late 1960s, such as those used for the Beatles and the Beach Boys.
-The backing tracks were recorded at CBS Studios in London, the vocals and overdubbing were performed at Talentmasters Studios in New York, and the single was mixed and mastered at Gold Star Studios in Los Angeles.
-The initial UK mono pressing (Track Records) and the US Decca single has an overdubbed second bass line mixed upfront, whilst the drums are mixed slightly lower.
+"I Can See for Miles" was recorded in several separate sessions in studios across two continents.
+The backing tracks were recorded in late May 1967 at CBS Studios in London, while vocals and other overdubs were captured at Talent Masters Studios in New York on 6–7 August.
+On 10 September, producer Kit Lambert took the four-track tapes to Gold Star Studios in Los Angeles for mixing and mastering, in order to take advantage of that studio's vaunted echo chamber.
+The initial UK mono pressing (Track Records) and the US Decca single have an overdubbed second bass line mixed upfront, whilst the drums are mixed slightly lower.